The Life and Legacy of James Thomas Hillen

 The End of an Era

 James’s death in January 1934, at the age of 83, marked the end of a life that had navigated through social, personal, and economic upheavals.
-The destruction of his grave in Croydon cemetary, during the Second World War, by a German bomb adds a historical poignancy to his story.
+The destruction of his grave in Mitcham Road cemetery Croydon, during the Second World War, by a German bomb adds a historical poignancy to his story.

 James Thomas Hillen’s life was a tapestry of personal reinvention, societal adaptation, and enduring familial bonds.
 His journey through the changing landscapes of Victorian and Edwardian England reflects the resilience and flexibility required to navigate those transformative times.